Lord Rama’s Timeless Journey Abroad: Persian Translations and Southeast Asian Epics

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which regions reimagined the Ramayana beyond India?
+How did the Ramayana travel beyond India?